AdobeXD/plugin-samples/Guides/how-to-generate-an-export-rendition-guide/README.md

 # How to generate an export rendition
-This sample describes how an XD plugin can invoke the default file picker and generate an export rendition of the selected Artboard.
-The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Guides/tree/master/Guides/how-to-generate-an-export-rendition-guide).
+This sample describes how an XD plugin can invoke the default file picker and generate an export rendition of the selected Artboard. **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-generate-an-export-rendition)**.

 <!-- Image or GIF if necessary -->
 <!-- ![PLUGINNAME]() -->